kaminkim/AssociativeLearning/README.md

 # Directory
 - config_files_v2, data, stims directories must be in the same directory as AL_v2*.py
 - config_files_v2: csv files that includes pre-generated stimulus/trial sequence (controlled for stimuli & randomized for each session and subject)
 - stims: select images from BOSS.
-Not uploaded here - contact to request.
+- Images are not uploaded here - available upon request

 # Stimuli Control & Resources
 - Image stimuli are selected from Bank of Standardized Stimuli (BOSS) - Brodeur et al., 2010; 2014